Costa Rica Weather Guide

 Will rain ruin my vacation?

-Cheapest months to fly?
+What are the cheapest months to fly?

 One thing most travelers forget to pack?

 Fast-drying shoes or sandals with tread.
 Nothing is worse than soggy cotton sneakers in the rainforest.
+Invest in a proper pair before you go.